zhaodice/qemu-anti-detection/README.md

 ```

 ## Build Dependencies
-⚠️ _You should always keep an official installation of QEMU, because your package manager may delete necessary runtime dependencies otherwise!
+⚠️ _Always maintain an installation of QEMU managed by your package manager, because it may delete necessary runtime dependencies otherwise!
 The binaries you compile are saved in **/usr/local/bin**, so they will take precedence._

 **Arch**:
 `sudo pacman -S git wget ninja python base-devel`